 How do you become a sponsor?

-We are currently looking for sponsors for the upcoming 2016 Pickens Azalea Festival!
-If your interested in becoming a sponsor and making your business a part of every aspect of the festival find out more by visiting our “Sponsors” page.
+We are currently looking for sponsors for the 2019 Pickens Azalea Festival!
+If your interested in becoming a sponsor and making your business a part of every aspect of the festival find out more by visiting our “Partners” page.

 How Long is the Event?